 - Higher profits for producers and additional jobs for workers would mean additional tax revenue for the government, which would make up for the money lost from the tax cuts.

-Isolating the effects of supply-side actions are difficult, because they were taken in tandem with other policies Reagan implemented that were unrelated to supply-side economic measures, such as boosted spending on the military and on highways.
-Reagan also increased non-individual taxes, by introducing the Tax Equity and Fiscal Responsibility Act of 1982 and the Social Security Amendment of 1983, which ran contrary to supply-side thinking.
-With so much happening, isolating the effects of just a handful of policies is tricky.
+Because they were implemented in tandem with other policies, such as boosted spending on the military and on highways, it is difficult to isolate the effects of Reagan’s supply-side policies.
+(Reagan also increased non-individual taxes by introducing the Tax Equity and Fiscal Responsibility Act of 1982 and the Social Security Amendment of 1983, which ran contrary to supply-side thinking.)

-Still, one thing can be concluded pretty definitively.
-Budget deficits during Reagan’s presidency exploded, doubling from the levels they were during the presidencies of his two predecessors, Jimmy Carter and Gerald Ford.
-Deficits peaked at six percent of GDP in 1983 and turned the United States into the world’s biggest debtor nation.
-The deficits provided the strongest counter-evidence to supply-side theory, since the revenues generated by growth resulting from the tax cuts didn’t approach the levels needed to make up for the shortfall caused by those same cuts.
+Nevertheless, one effect was clear: budget deficits during Reagan’s presidency exploded, doubling from levels during the presidencies of his two predecessors, Jimmy Carter and Gerald Ford.
+Deficits peaked at six percent of GDP in 1983, turning the United States into the world’s biggest debtor nation.
+These deficits provided the strongest evidence against supply-side theory, since the revenues generated by growth resulting from Reagan’s tax policy didn’t approach the levels needed to make up for the shortfall caused by tax cuts.
 In layman’s terms, the tax cuts didn’t pay for themselves, as supply-side economists had claimed they would.

-However, there were also undoubtedly positive aspects to the economy during the Reagan years, although their relationship to supply-side tax cuts is highly debated.
-Most notably, inflation, which had been stubbornly high throughout the 1970s, shrank dramatically, decreasing from 10% in 1980 to 4% in 1988.
-Decisions made by the Federal Reserve to cut interest rates beginning in the late 1970s played a major role here, but the tax cuts likely did as well, by leading producers to offer more goods and services, lowering their prices.
+At the same time, there were also positive aspects to the economy during the Reagan years, though their relationship to supply-side tax cuts is unclear.
+Most notably, inflation, which had been high throughout the 1970s, shrank dramatically, decreasing from 10% in 1980 to 4% in 1988.
+Decisions made by the Federal Reserve to cut interest rates beginning in the late 1970s were a major factor, but the tax cuts likely played a role by leading producers to offer more goods and services, thereby lowering their prices.